0xDema/luna_bot/README.md

 # Lunabot - Digimon TCG Memory Gauge Discord Bot

-Lunabot is a Discord bot designed to enhance the Digimon Trading Card Game (TCG) experience by providing a customizable digital interactable memory gauge to assist with online and offline play.
+Lunabot is a Discord bot designed to enhance the Digimon Trading Card Game (TCG) experience by providing a customizable digital intractable memory gauge to assist with online and offline play.

 [Click here](https://discord.com/oauth2/authorize?client_id=955931937581723668&scope=bot&permissions=277025639424) to add to your server.